 The Snow-Maidens of Hawaiian mythology were each given a mountain on the Big Island by their father Wakea, and they (particularly Poliahu) are widely noted for their beauty, but they are generally benevolent.

 Louise's husband, Lord Pent, a male example.
 He could've had any rich and noble girl as his wife or mistress, but he chose the lady who said, "I can't sing and dance and I'm not the most noble, sir, but if you need my help, count on my archery skills!"

 Maribelle in Fire Emblem Awakening.
 At first glance, she's a cold Rich Bitch, and she definitely cares a lot about fancy pleasures when you send her shopping, but her supports show that she does care for others deeply.
-Especially Lissa, whom she views as her best friend and was looking out for the men who might be in love with her because she wants her to be happy, too.
-Even though her Rich Bitch moments do show a few times, they're vastly overshadowed by the amount of times she shows this trope.
+She especially cares for Lissa, whom she views as her best friend, and is looking out for the men who might be in love with her because she wants her to be happy, too.
+Even though she has a few Rich Bitch moments, they're vastly overshadowed by the amount of times she shows this trope.

 Lissa and her older brother Chrom who are the siblings of the current ruler of Ylisse and, in Chrom's case after Chapter 10, Ylisse's ruler himself.